-Mitigation Measure HAZ-6: Central Valley will prepare and implement a Gas Monitoring Plan prior to construction.
+Mitigation Measure HAZ-6: Central Valley will prepare and implement a Gas Monitoring Plan.
 The Gas Monitoring Plan will address the type and frequency of gas monitoring well tests, both surface and in shallow soils; the frequency of wellhead inspections by a qualified operator; monitoring requirements for abandoned wellheads; and reporting requirements.
-The Gas Monitoring Plan will be submitted to California Department of Conservation, Division of Oil, Gas, and Geothermal Resources (DOGGR)the California Department of Toxic Substances Control (DTSC) for approval.; Aa copy will be submitted to the CPUC.
-Dudek will be responsible for monitoring natural gas at shallow depths near the ground surface.
+The Gas Monitoring Plan will be submitted to California Department of Conservation, Division of Oil, Gas, and Geothermal Resources (DOGGR) for approval; a copy will be submitted to the CPUC.